StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 **Example of where the trace.perspective.name is displayed within the Traces Perspective**

 1) In the navigation bar, click **Traces Perspective**
-2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your span).
+2) Find the trace in the list of traces and click on it to expand the trace.
+There might be multiple traces, make sure you select one that contains your span.
 3) You will notice that a horizontal graph line will contain the name of your component as seen below.

 ![Traces Perspective - trace.perspective.name key](/.gitbook/assets/v51_otel_trace_perspective_name.png)